yonureker/Bart-X/README.md

 # Functionality

 - Trains are colored by their routes.
-- Trains and stations display snippets on press.
+- Trains and stations display snippets on p ress.
 - The location of trains are updated by fetching data from Bart API.